antonysama/Abstractive_Summarization/README.md

 **Steps to run PreSumm on Colab & Drive**   (python 3)

-Do not 'mount' google drive untill you install the dependnecy in STEP 2.  ( Under google 'drive' > 'My Drive' is the 'PreSumm' clone.
+Do not 'mount' google drive untill you install the dependnecy in step 2 .  ( Under google 'drive' > 'My Drive' is the 'PreSumm' clone.
 It's the oroginal repo.
 Under 'bert_data' is pre-preprocessed data.
 Under 'models' , a pretrained  model.
 Under 'stanford', the  stanford-core-nlp files. )

 **STEP 1 - Open colab .**  Use a/c & p/w sent separately .